scikit-learn/enhancement_proposals/slep018/proposal.rst

 <https://github.com/scikit-learn/scikit-learn/pull/20100>`__, and `#23001
 <https://github.com/scikit-learn/scikit-learn/issueas/23001>`__.
 This SLEP
 proposes configuring the output to be pandas because it is the DataFrame library that is most widely used and requested by users.
-The ``set_output`` can be extended to support support additional DataFrame libraries in the future.
+The ``set_output`` API can be extended to support additional DataFrame libraries and sparse data formats in the future.

 References and Footnotes
 ------------------------